-In other words, when you look at a last quarter moon high in the predawn sky, you’re gazing out approximately along the path of Earth’s orbit, in a forward direction.
-The moon is moving in orbit around the sun with the Earth.
-But, if we could somehow anchor the moon in space . . . tie it down, keep it still . . .
-Earth’s orbital speed of 18 miles per second would carry us across the space between us and the moon in only a few hours.
+In other words, when you look toward a last quarter moon high in the predawn sky, for example, you’re gazing out approximately along the path of Earth’s orbit, in a forward direction.
+The moon is moving in orbit around the sun with the Earth and never holds still.
+But, if we could somehow anchor the moon in space … tie it down, keep it still … Earth’s orbital speed of 18 miles per second would carry us across the space between us and the moon in only a few hours.

-Deborah Byrd created the EarthSky radio series in 1991 and EarthSky.org in 1994.
+Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.